kubocd/kubocd-doc/docs/user-guide/140-under-the-hood.md

   Normal  HelmReleaseCreated     44s   release  Created HelmRelease "podinfo1-main"
 ```

-All of these resources are created in the same namespace as the `Release` object (`default` in this sample).
+All resources are created in the same namespace as the `Release` object (in this case, `default`).

 ---

 ## The OCIRepository

-This Flux resource pulls the KuboCD package image:
+This Flux resource is responsible for pulling the KuboCD package image:

 ``` { .bash .copy }
 kubectl get OCIRepository